Frog Eye Salad

 Instructions

 • Bring a pot of lightly salted water to boil.
-Add in 1 cup dry Acini di pepe pasta and cook for 10 minutes, then immediately drain and rinse under cold water.
+Add the dry Acini di pepe pasta and cook for 10 minutes, then immediately drain and rinse under cold water.
 Shake gently to get any excess water out.

-• In a large mixing bowl, combine a 3.5-ounce box instant vanilla pudding mix powder, 1/2 cup sugar, 1 & 1/2 cups milk, and 1/4 cup reserved pineapple juice.
-Beat with an electric mixer for 2 minutes.
+• In a large mixing bowl, combine the instant vanilla pudding mix powder, sugar, milk, and reserved pineapple juice.
+Beat vigorously with a whisk or with an electric mixer for 2 minutes.

 • Add drained pasta to the mixture and gently fold together until incorporated.
 Cover tightly and chill in the fridge for at least a few hours (or overnight.)

-• Place fully drained 8 ounces crushed pineapple, 20 ounces pineapple tidbits, 11 ounces mandarin oranges, and 15 ounces fruit cocktail in an airtight container and chill for a few hours (or overnight), as well.
+• Place fully drained crushed pineapple, pineapple tidbits, mandarin oranges, and fruit cocktail in an airtight container and chill for a few hours (or overnight), as well.

-• Once everything is chilled, add all the cold fruit, 1 cup mini marshmallows, and 1 cup coconut flakes to the pasta mixture.
+• Once everything is chilled, add all the cold fruit, mini marshmallows, and coconut flakes to the pasta mixture.

-• In a separate bowl beat together 1 & 1/2 cups cold heavy whipping cream, 1/4 cup powdered sugar, and 1 teaspoon vanilla until it reaches stiff peaks (you should have about 3 cups.)
+• In a separate bowl beat together cold heavy whipping cream, powdered sugar, and vanilla until it reaches stiff peaks (you should have about 3 cups.)

 • Fold the fresh whipped cream into the fruit/pasta mixture and gently fold to combine.